This delicious Chicken Scallopini is served over simple Parmesan noodles with a luscious sauce and is ready to serve in 30 minutes!

 - 1 teaspoon minced garlic

-- 1 teaspoon seasoning salt (like Lawry's), or to taste
+- 1 teaspoon all-purpose seasoning (like Lawry's), or to taste

 - 1/4 cup heavy cream or half and half